README.md

 Manual Integration

-Copy the repository contents to your subprojects directory and add the following to your meson.build:
+Or copy the repository into subprojects and add the following to meson.build:

 quill = subproject('quill')